-Carl Jung boiled down our cognitive processes into two main basic functions: perceiving (taking in new information) and judging (making decisions based off of that information).
+Carl Jung further boiled down our cognitive processes into two main basic functions.

 “Extraverted” means happening external to your mind.
 An extraverted person is generally more oriented to the external world — all of the people, places, and experiences that happen in the real, physical world outside of themselves.

 “Introverted” means happening inside your mind.
 An introverted person is generally much more oriented with their internal world — all of the feelings, thoughts, and ideas that transcend space and time within their minds.